Diagnosis-Related Group (DRG)

 Why are diagnosis-related groups (DRGs) important in healthcare?

-The DRG system provides a structural framework for CMS to begin promoting higher quality of care standards throughout the U.S. healthcare industry.
+The DRG system provides a structural framework for the Centers for Medicare and Medicaid Services (CMS) to begin promoting higher quality of care standards throughout the U.S. healthcare industry.
 DRG continues to encourage hospitals to improve treatment efficiency and disincentivizes the over-treatment of patients for higher reimbursement rates which had become standard practice.